CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

     <output omitted for brevity>
     ```

-    This step might take time depending on internet connection speed and host machine.
+    This step might take time depending on internet connection speed and the host machine.

 4. After the launch script succeeds, change to the simulation directory: